NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/cohort_builder.md

 [![Query Expressions section with many specific cases](images/QueryExpressionsManyCases.png)](images/QueryExpressionsManyCases.png "Click to see the full image.")

 > **NOTE:**
-If an imported cohort was originally created by exporting a cohort with general queries, it will still result in a cohort with specific cases.
-The export function saves a list of cases, but does not preserve the general queries used to filter for those cases.
+If an imported cohort was originally created by exporting a cohort with custom queries, it will still result in a cohort with specific cases.
+The export function saves a list of cases, but does not preserve the custom queries used to filter for those cases.